-Bed adhesion and first-layer calibration are the first great mysteries that new users encounter with the any 3D printer.
+Bed adhesion and first-layer calibration are the first great mysteries new users encounter with the any 3D printer.
 They are two different topics, but both must work well together for consistent good printing results.
-Problems with bed adhesion or your first-layer adjustment will likely cause a variety of problems.
+Problems with bed adhesion or first-layer adjustment will likely cause a variety of problems.

 Walls and vertical surfaces are uneven as the print wobbles on upper layers.

 The print warps away from the print surface in corners, resulting in wobbly bottom surfaces and uneven vertical surfaces.

 Lower surfaces are compressed, resulting in the “elephant’s foot” effect.

 Bottom surfaces appear uneven or stringy.

 Simply put, if your print doesn’t adhere well to the bed on the first layer, your print is very likely to fail.
 They first layer is key to good bed adhesion.

 These notes are based on my experiences with the Prusa i3 Mk3 printer.
 If you are using a different printer, please verify the hardware details are same.
 These pages may be a bit rough as I revise them and add new material.
 Please check back regularly for updates.

 Causes of poor bed adhesion and first-layer problems¶

 Assuming you have no fundamentsl hardware problems, there are two challenges you must master to get consistently good prints:

 A dirty print surface.
 The Prusa PEI print surfaces work amazingly well, but must be kept clean.
 Very clean.
 Once your printer is initially calibrated, most print shifting and adhesion issues can be resolved with regular cleaning.
-It doesn’t take more than an errant fingerprint, a spot of grease, or some hand lotion on the filament to foul the PEI print surface.
+It doesn’t take more than an errant fingerprint or a spot of hand lotion on the filament to foul the PEI print surface.

 Too low and the nozzle digs into the freshly-laid down filament, causing distorted surfaces and nozzle snags.
 In additoin to a stringy mess, this can result in the dreaded “Blob of Doom” that encases the nozzle, hotend, fan and other parts in a moltend mass of melted filament.